owain68/cloud/docs/get-started/concepts.md

 ## Serverless Data

 Serverless Data is a powerful, scaleable datastore that's built-in to Serverless Cloud.
 Every instance on Serverless Cloud has its isolated, completely independent copy of application data powered by Serverless Data.
 In order to use Serverless Data programmatically, `data` helper with `get`, `set`, and `remove` commands is used.
-You can use these comamnds to interact with application data in single-digit-ms response times.
+You can use these commands to interact with application data in single-digit-ms response times.

 You can also seed data to your **personal instance** from a seed file (data.json by default), export and import data from your personal instance.
 See [here](/cloud/docs/apps/data) for more information.